chalatz/tours/pages/info/reviews-comments-content.md

 subtitle2: They Came as First Time Clients, Left as Friends
 reviews:
 - year: "2022"
-  text: "Thank you, Nicholas and Stamos!
+  text: "Thank you, Nick and Emmanuel.
+We had a great time we will let our friends
+    know about the service you provided!
+What we liked the best about the excursion was that it could be as structured as you want it or not.
+Emmanuel was always provided option to choose from.
+Thank you, **Kari & Moana (Oct 19) Honolulu, Hawaii, USA**\n\nThank you, Nicholas and Stamos!
 We totally enjoyed touring the island.
-Stamos
-    was excellent in many ways!
+    Stamos was excellent in many ways!
 He shared much of the history, significant features, and daily living of the island.
 Stamos offered alternatives to our itinerary based on our interests making our visit to Rodos extremely memorable.
 We would give him more than a perfect score if we can. \U0001F642 Ευχαριστώ πολύ!! **Susanna, Mi, and Elsie (Oct 14th) USA**\n\nNicholas, thank you for a fabulous tour of your beautiful island.
 We so enjoyed every bit of it.
 Stamos was a great guide and showed us so much of the island.
 I will certainly recommend your group to anyone